skylfw/skylfw/README.md

 Full Stack Web Developer
 ------------------------

-*   🌍  I'm based in Greater Boston Area
+*   🌍  I'm based in the Greater Boston Area
 *   🧠  I'm learning new React hooks and Typescript
 *   🤝  I'm open to collaborating on anything React related
 *   ⚡  Currently looking for a full-time web development position